 What is the current challenge regarding universal accessibility?

-Undoubtedly, the main challenge is for authorities at local, regional and national levels to encourage and consider the input of persons with disabilities, older persons and their representative organizations through a process of systemic reconversion leading to policy products such as progressive decisions, legislation, public policies, inclusive strategies, capacity building, data collection and statistics, accompanied by the necessary funding.
+Undoubtedly, the main challenge is for authorities at local, regional and national governments to encourage and consider the input of persons with disabilities, older persons and their representative organizations through a structural transformation that leads to policy products such as progressive decisions, legislation, public policies, inclusive strategies, capacity building, data collection and statistics, accompanied by the necessary funding.

-It is within this framework that the communities of practice develop their work which, through their valuable networking and articulation, with interactive learning as the key, catalyze and generate various paths to achieve compliance with the legal obligations prescribed by the United Nations Convention on the Rights of Persons with Disabilities (CRPD) and the 2030 Agenda, especially its Sustainable Development Goal No. 11, which refers to goals on accessibility in green areas, public spaces and transportation.
+It is within this framework that the Community of Practice on Inclusive Accesible Cities and Territories develops their work.
+Through the Community's valuable networking and articulation, with interactive learning as the key, they catalyze and create various paths to achieve compliance with the legal obligations of the United Nations Convention on the Rights of Persons with Disabilities (CRPD) and the 2030 Agenda, especially its Sustainable Development Goal No. 11, which refers to goals on accessibility in green areas, public spaces and transportation.

-The report provided in this document should be a strong impetus for multiplying practice communities as they respond to the standards of accessibility and inclusion that must reach our global society as a whole in line with human rights and sustainable development, strengthening stronger democratic systems "leaving no one behind".
+This peer learning note should be a strong motivation to multiply these communities of practice because they respond to accessibility and inclusion standards that must reach our global society in line with human rights and sustainable development, strengthening stronger democratic systems to "leave no one behind".

-The report is a call for reflection that means providing practical content to the concept, messages and statements on accessibility, making contributions to decision-makers, public policy implementers and participatory monitoring bodies in human rights and sustainable development at the national and international levels.
-The communities of practice make it clear that we are in the cultural era of "rights instead of favors".
+The peer learning note provides practical content to the concept, messages and statements on accessibility, making contributions to decision-makers, public policy implementers and participatory monitoring bodies in human rights and sustainable development at the national and international levels.
+The Community of Practice makes it clear that we are in the cultural era of "rights instead of favors".